deltaknight858/oursynth-platform/STRATEGY.md

 ### Immediate Actions (This Week)
 1. **Load your 12 apps** into the platform for analysis
 2. **Enhance Pathways AI prompts** with richer Material UI instructions
-3. **Create Rossabod chat interface** in Studio app
+3. **Create OurSynth AI chat interface** in Studio app
 4. **Set up Azure deployment pipeline** (infrastructure already created)

 ### Questions for You
 1. **Which of your 12 apps** would make the best starting templates?
 2. **What specific UI patterns** do you want the AI to master first?
 3. **How complex** should the initial app generation be?
 (Single page vs multi-page)
-4. **Integration priorities**: Which existing functionality should Rossabod connect to first?
+4. **Integration priorities**: Which existing functionality should OurSynth AI connect to first?

 ---